Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 Diet

-• Kashi.
+• Porridge.

 • Kiseli.

-• Uncooked crackers
+• Uneatable crackers

-Medical therapy
+Drug therapy

 • RioFlora Balance Neo.
 Another representative of effective probiotic drugs that help stabilize the intestinal microflora and eliminate the disorder caused by antibiotic therapy.

-Enterosorbents will help to remove toxic substances:
+Enterosorbents will help remove toxic substances:

-• Smecta based on diosmectite.
+• Smecta, based on diosmectite.

 • Activated carbon created from substances of natural origin.